Paul Laxalt: Elections

-Senate tenure
+Tenure

 In his first term in the United States Senate, Laxalt was active in many legislative battles.
 In 1977, he led the fight against President Jimmy Carter's proposal to transfer the Panama Canal to the Panamanian government.
 Despite being in the minority in the Senate, Laxalt helped build a coalition opposed to the Panama Canal Treaties.
 Opponents successfully built a grassroots campaign designed to put pressure on the Senate.
 On the day of the vote, Laxalt was confident that he would be able to secure the 34 votes needed to defeat the treaties.
 However, his colleague, Sen. Howard Cannon (also from Nevada), decided to support the treaties.
 Even in defeat, Laxalt had won plaudits from both sides of the aisle for the manner in which he led the opposition.
 Indeed, throughout his Senate tenure, Laxalt remained popular among his colleagues, principally because he was viewed as a "straight shooter" and someone who never allowed political differences to turn personal.
 He was good friends with conservative Sen. Jesse Helms from North Carolina and liberal Sen. Ted Kennedy from Massachusetts.
 (At the request of Sen. Kennedy, Laxalt arranged to have President Ronald Reagan present Ethel Kennedy with the original copy of the medal honoring her late husband Robert F. Kennedy.)

 During Laxalt's two terms in the U.S. Senate, he served on several influential committees, including the Labor and Public Welfare Committee, the Appropriations Committee, and the Judiciary Committee.
 When Republicans took control of the Senate in 1981, Laxalt became chairman of the Judiciary Committee's Regulatory Reform Subcommittee, and the Appropriations Committee's State, Justice and Commerce Subcommittee.
 In 1986, while serving on the Judiciary Committee, Laxalt played a key behind-the-scenes role in securing the committee's approval of President Reagan's nomination of then-Associate Justice William Rehnquist for Chief Justice of the Supreme Court.
 Negotiating principally with Sen. Ted Kennedy and Sen. Joe Biden from Delaware, Laxalt was able to strike a deal that allowed the committee to vote on the nomination.
 Rehnquist was subsequently approved by the full Senate by a margin of 65–33.